Plutonomicon/plutonomicon/uplc.md

   Program ann (TPLC.Version ann) (Term name uni fun ann)
 ```

 The part we are interested in is `Term name uni fun ann`.
-A UPLC is just a `Term` defined recursively in terms of itself, similar to languages like Lisp.
+A UPLC program is just a `Term` defined recursively in terms of itself, similar to languages like Lisp.
 The `Term` type is defined as follows:

 ```haskell
 data Term name uni fun ann